Does Vitamin D Really Protect Against Colorectal Cancer?

 To determine what role vitamin D might be playing, researchers looked at participants' blood samples collected in the years before their cancer diagnosis.
 They also considered the established risk factors for colorectal cancer, including smoking, low physical activity and high body mass index.

-"Our findings suggest what's optimal for bone health may not be optimal for colorectal risk reduction," McCollough says, which could mean higher doses are needed to prevent cancer.
+"Our findings suggest what's optimal for bone health may not be optimal for colorectal risk reduction," McCullough says, which could mean higher doses are needed to prevent cancer.
 Current recommendations for vitamin D supplementation are based solely on studies showing conclusively that it does preserve bone health.

-A particularly provocative finding of the study, McCollough says, is the relatively strong correlation between higher blood levels of vitamin D and lower risk of colorectal cancer in women.
+A particularly provocative finding of the study, McCullough says, is the relatively strong correlation between higher blood levels of vitamin D and lower risk of colorectal cancer in women.

 "We don't know why," she says.
 One hypothesis is that there is some interaction between vitamin D and female hormones.
 Or it's possible vitamin D prevents cancer by reducing the proliferation of tumor cells or by stopping their growth and "actually killing those cells," she says.